 “Development has the balance of risk and reward,” Sellar said.
 There is debt available for new buildings “but not nearly as much as in normal times.
 It’s limited and it’s mainly concentrated on residential.”

 Normal speculative development completion patterns are not likely to return to Europe for the next five years, Jones Lang LaSalle Inc. said in an Aug.
 28 note.

-Europe’s banks have as much as 2.4 trillion euros ($3 trillion) of loans outstanding to real estate companies, accounting for about 10 percent of the loans on their books, Morgan Stanley (MS) wrote in a March 15 research note.
+Europe’s banks have as much as 2.4 trillion euros ($3 trillion) of loans outstanding to real estate companies, accounting for about 10 percent of the loans on their books, Morgan Stanley (MS:US) wrote in a March 15 research note.
 They’ll cut their exposure by as much as 600 billion euros, the bank estimated, as they work to meet proposed capital regulations under an agreement approved by the Basel Committee on Banking Supervision, or Basel III, and deal with Europe’s sovereign-debt crisis.
 That will open up opportunities for “niche players,” according to the Morgan Stanley note.